-5.8 UNCARED FOR ANIMALS, PROTECTIVE CUSTODY A. PROTECTIVE CUSTODY
+5.6 UNCARED FOR ANIMALS, PROTECTIVE CUSTODY

+A. Protective Custody

-Whenever the Animal Control Officer finds that an animal is or will be without proper care because the Owner is injured, ill, incarcerated, or absent, the Animal Control Officer or Reserve Animal Service Officer may seize the animal using any legal means reasonably necessary under the circumstances for the sole purpose of placing it in protective custody for a period not to exceed fifteen (15) days.
-While the animal is in protective custody, and upon the advice of a licensed Veterinarian, the Animal Care & Control Department may take any action necessary and/or legal to prevent undue pain and suffering to the animal, including the humane destruction of the animal.
+Whenever the Animal Control Officer finds that an animal is or will be without proper care because the Owner is injured, ill, incarcerated, or absent, the Animal Control Officer may seize the animal using any legal means reasonably necessary under the circumstances for the sole purpose of placing it in protective custody for a period not to exceed fifteen (15) days.
+While the animal is in protective custody, and upon the advice of a licensed Veterinarian, the Animal Control Department may take any action necessary and/or legal to prevent undue pain and suffering to the animal, including the humane destruction of the animal.